driessene/acoustic_camera/readme.md

 Background knowledge in order to understand the project

 ### Array processing
-[Array processing](https://en.wikipedia.org/wiki/Array_processing) is a wide area of research in the field of signal processing that extends from the simplest form of 1 dimensional line arrays to 2 and 3 dimensional array geometries.
+[Array processing](https://en.wikipedia.org/wiki/Array_processing) is a wide area of research in the field of signal processing that extends from the simplest form of 1 dimensional line arrays to 2 and 3-dimensional array geometries.
 Array processing is the backbone for DoA estimation.

 #### Steering vector
 Steering vectors are vectors which describe how a signal changes as elements receive the signal at different times.
 This happens as the same signal is delayed at different elements at different positions.
-Steering matrixes the position of each element, and the original wavevector(s) of the source(s).
+Steering matrices the position of each element, and the original wavevector(s) of the source(s).

 ![Graphic of a steering matrix](https://ars.els-cdn.com/content/image/3-s2.0-B978012398499900008X-f08-03-9780123984999.jpg)
 #### Steering matrix
 A steering matrix is composed of several steering vectors at several different angles.
 Each row on the matrix describes a different steering vector at a different angle.
-These matrixes are used in DoA estimation algorithms.
+These matrices are used in DoA estimation algorithms.

 # Management

-## Pipeline

-### Stage
+## Stage
-To achive real-time processing, pipelines can be created using **stages**. **Stages** have a list of **ports** (queues of data), a list of **destinations** (ports of another stage), and a **process**.
+To archive real-time processing, pipelines can be created using **stages**. **Stages** have a list of **ports** (queues of data), a list of **destinations** (ports of another stage), and a **process**.
 Each stage is responsible for getting data from the ports, processing the data, and pushing the processed data to destinations.
 Destinations are ports of another stage.
 Stages also introduce multiprocessing.
 Each stage is ran by its own processes, letting the project leverage the whole CPU.
 To use a stage, one must create a subclass which inherits the stage class.
 The new subclass will create the correct amount of input ports , the length of the input ports (default is 4), and destinations.

-#### Properties
+### Properties
 - num_ports - int: The number of ports. i.e., the number of sources of data the stage requires
 - port_size - int: Ports are essentially queues inherited from multiprocessing.
 This is the length of the queue
 - destinations - multiprocessing.queue: Default to none.
 A list of ports from another stage.
 Recall that ports are multiprocessing queues of a stage.
 - has_process - bool: Default is true.
 Set to false if the stage does not require a process.
 For example, when using matplotlib for plotting, matplotlib runs its own thread to update plots, thus a process is not needed.

-#### methods
+### methods
 - run(self): To be implemented by a subclass.
 Runs forever in a while true loop.
 This is the code that the subclass customizes to it own purpose.
 - start(self): Starts the stage.
 Run whenever you are ready to begin the process
 - stop(self): Stops the stage.